 Your Down Payment

-Many people who are looking to buy a new house can qualify for several different kinds of mortgages, but they can't afford a large down payment.
-Here's where you start
+Many buyers can easily qualify for several different kinds of mortgages, but they can't afford a large down payment.
+We have a few ideas

-The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays a significant role in assisting low to moderate-income buyers qualify for mortgages.
-Part of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get FHA aids first-time buyers and others who may not be eligible for a conventional mortgage loan on their own, by providing mortgage insurance to private lenders.
-Interest rates with an FHA loan typically feature the going interest rate, but the down payment for an FHA loan will be below those of conventional loans.
-Closing costs can be financed within the mortgage, while your down payment could be as low as 3 percent of the total amount.
+The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important role in helping low and moderate-income families qualify for mortgages.
+An office of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get FHA aids first-time homebuyers and others who might not be eligible for a traditional loan by themselves, by offering mortgage insurance to the private lenders.
+Interest rates for an FHA loan are usually the going interest rate, while the down payment requirements with an FHA loan will be less than those of conventional loans.
+Closing costs may be covered by the mortgage, while your down payment can be as low as 3% of the total.

-VA loans are guaranteed by the Department of Veterans Affairs.
-Veterens and service people can receive a VA loan, which generally offers a competitive fixed rate of interest, no down payment, and minimal closing costs.
-Although the VA doesn't actually issue the mortgage loans, it does issue a certificate of eligibility to apply for a VA loan.
+VA loans are backed by the Department of Veterans Affairs.
+Veterens and service people can benefit from a VA loan, which usually offers a reasonable interest rate, no down payment, and limited closing costs.
+Even though the loans don't originate from the VA, the department verfifies applicants by providing eligibility certificates.

 • Piggy-back loans

 A piggy-back loan is a second mortgage that you close at the same time as the first.
-Generally the piggyback loan is for 10 percent of the home's amount, and the first mortgage covers 80 percent.
-Instead of the usual 20 percent down payment, the homebuyer will just have to cover the remaining 10 percent.
+Often the first mortgage is for 80% of the purchase amount and the "piggyback" is for 10%.
+In contrast to the traditional 20 percent down payment, the homebuyer just has to pull together the remaining 10 percent.

 • Carry-Back loans

-We a seller carries back a second mortgage, the you borrow a portion of the seller's home equity..
-The buyer funds the highest percentage of the purchase price through a traditional mortgage program and borrows the remaining funds from the seller.
-Often, this form of second mortgage has a higher rate of interest.
+In a "carry back" mortgage, the seller agrees to lend you a portion of his own equity to help you get your down payment money.
+In this scenario, you would finance the majority of the purchase price with a traditional lender and borrow the remaining amount from the seller.
+Generally, this kind of second mortgage has a higher rate of interest.

 Mortgage Questions?